How to Work with Controlling Parents

 - Give them something to “own” since doing so may give them power over what they want or give them a sense of control if they feel out of it

 But even as you work to build a productive relationship with them, you may encounter a bump in the road.
-So how do you start a conversation with a couple or parent if the parents become too overbearing?
-Wedding planner and WeddingPro Educator Jacqueline Hill of Jacqueline Events & Design has some advice—and that is to defer to who signed the contract.
-In general, Jacqueline prefers to have the couple sign the contract since it’s their wedding.
+So, how do you start a conversation with a couple or parent if the parents become too overbearing?
+Wedding planner and WeddingPro Educator Jacqueline Hill of Jacqueline Events & Design has some advice: defer to whoever signed the contract.
+In general, Jacqueline prefers that the couple sign the contract, since it’s their wedding.
 And, when that is the case, you have more to lean on when you might need to stand up to controlling parents as your couple’s advocate.
 Regardless, communication is always key, and the stakeholders should be informed of what they need.

 Need a few tips to get more 5-star ratings on your Storefronts?
-Here are 8 ways to get more reviews on both The Knot and WeddingWire.
+Here are eight ways to get more reviews on both The Knot and WeddingWire.

 Photo Credit: Vadym_Hunko / Shutterstock.com